ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

    - [provider.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/provider.tf) - contains the variables related to the provider where provider username and api key needed.
    - [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) - contains the server configurations to deploy the VM with specified variables.
    - [terraform.tfvars](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/terraform.tfvars) - contains **Softlayer** username and api key, these credentials can be added to this file for best practices to avoid re-entering the credentials from the command line every time when deploying the server.
 Note: DO NOT publish this file with your credentials.
 4. Now that we understand what's in each file, open the [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) file in an IDE of your choice and modify the file by adding your **public SSH** key.
 This will be used to access the VM created by this configuration.
-For information on generating a new SSH key, follow instructions in [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
+For information on Creating SSH keys, follow instructions in [this link](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html)

  To copy the public key to your clipboard, you can run the below command in your terminal.